Multiband dispersion and warped vortices of strongly-interacting photons: Multiphoton model

-(see Methods), where $\psi_i$ is the wavefunction amplitude with the $i$-th polariton in state $E$ and the others in state $S$, and $V_n$ is the rescaled vdW interaction potential {Eq.~\eqref{eq:Vn}}.
+where $\psi_i$ is the wavefunction amplitude with the $i$-th polariton in state $E$ and the others in state $S$, and $V_n$ is the rescaled vdW interaction potential {Eq.~\eqref{eq:Vn}}.

 In the blockade range, where any two polaritons are close, $V_n=0$.
-Without the interaction term $V_n\sum_{i=1}^n\psi_{i}$, Eq.~\eqref{eq:H} describes $n$ free photons, each propagating independently with linear (massless) dispersion, $\psi_i\propto\e^{-\rmi\omega_{k_i}t+\rmi k_ix_i}$\:, where $\omega_k=ck$, $k_i$ is the wave vector of $i$-th photon, and we assume the translation invariance.
-Since the photons are hybridized with the Rydberg state, the coupling term persists even at large separations, where $V_n$ approaches the constant $V_{n,\infty}=\omega_{\rm D}$.
+Without the interaction term $V_n\sum_{i=1}^n\psi_{i}$, Eq.~\eqref{eq:n} describes $n$ free photons, each propagating independently with linear (massless) dispersion, $\psi_i\propto\e^{-\rmi\omega_{k_i}t+\rmi k_ix_i}$\:, where $\omega_k=ck$, $k_i$ is the wave vector of $i$-th photon, and we assume the translation invariance.
+Since the photons are hybridized with the Rydberg state, the coupling term persists even at large separations, where $V_n$ approaches the constant $V_{n,\infty}=\omegd$.

 Following the approach for $n=2,3$, we solve Eq.~\eqref{eq:n} in a translationally invariant system for the normalized center-of-mass momentum~ $K=\sum_{i=1}^nk_i/\sqrt{n}$.
 We identify one massive mode with all $\psi_i=1/\sqrt{n}$ and $n-1$ degenerate modes with $\sum_{i=1}^n\psi_i=0$.
 The massive mode exhibits a parabolic dispersion consistent with the Schr\"odinger approximation~\cite{Peyronel2012,firstenberg2013attractive}.
 However, for large $k$, the dispersion becomes linear, deviating from the Schr\"odinger model.
 The degenerate modes split linearly with $k_i$ for $k_i\ne 0$.
-For example, for $n=4$, they form a chiral dispersion analogous to chiral fermions in three-dimensional crystals~\cite{Bradlyn2016} (see Methods and Supp.~Fig.~S2 for the four-photon dispersion).
-This analysis lays the groundwork for future studies of $n>3$ polaritons.